askariyeh/askariyeh/Resume.md

 ## LEADERSHIP

-*	Trained and supervised interns at Center for Advancing Research in Transportation Emissions, Energy, and Health (CARTEEH)	Summer 2019
+*	Trained and supervised interns at Center for Advancing Research in Transportation Emissions, Energy, and Health (Summer 2019)
-*	Served as the instructor of “Application of Computer Programming in Engineering” (a 60-student class) at Texas A&M University	Spring 2018
+*	Served as the instructor of “Application of Computer Programming in Engineering” (a 60-student class) at Texas A&M University (Spring 2018)

 ## IMMIGRATION STATUS